 Without student loans, your child might not be able to attend college or might have to attend a less academically rigorous school because of affordability issues.
 But student loans should only be used for essential education expenses.
 (Calculator: College costs )

 A big financial mistake is that students use loans to pay for things they don’t need, said Andrew Josuweit, CEO of Student Loan Hero, a website that analyzes borrowers’ student loans and creates customized repayment plans, in an email interview.
 “Some students just say, ‘Hey, I can take out these student loans and use them for a spring break trip.
 I can worry about paying it back later.’”

-Students can indeed use loan proceeds for expenses other than tuition,1 as student loan provider Sallie Mae notes, but it’s not a good idea.
+Students using loan proceeds for expenses other than tuition but is generally not a good idea.
 Explain to your child that when you’re already living outside your means to afford college, you don’t want to burden yourself more than necessary.
 Also, if you take 15 years to repay $1,000 borrowed for a spring break trip at 6 percent interest, that trip really costs more than $1,500.
-(You can make them run the numbers here.)
+(You can make them run the numbers here .)

 Not using the school meal plan

 Colleges usually require any student living on campus to purchase a meal plan designed to cover most meals.
 Dorms offer limited kitchen facilities and it’s easier to not worry about cooking when you’re bogged down with schoolwork.

 Stephanie Kinkaid, Title IX coordinator for the Wackerle Career and Leadership Center at Monmouth College in Monmouth, Illinois, said in an email exchange that college students should actually use their meal plans and avoid purchasing meals somewhere else.